A Message to Opposing Counsel

 - If our side pays for any portion of a mediation that ends in impasse, JRW Law will unalterably entertain NO settlement offers until the jury has reached its verdict.
 The mediation is the final opportunity to conclude the case before the jury has reached its verdict.

-On a final note, I’m hopeful your end will do the right thing and work to find a middle ground so the parties can resolve their differences without expending scarce judicial resources.
+On a final note, I’m hopeful your end will do the reasonable thing and work with me to find a middle ground so the parties can resolve their differences without expending scarce judicial resources.

 But if not, my client and I stand at the ready to work up the case, beat back summary judgment, and litigate to verdict.